frappe/cypress-testsuite/README.md

 Cypress Testsuite
 ---

+Abstraction of Cypress for the [frappe framework](https://github.com/frappe/frappe)

+## Installation

-1. delete the existing cypress folder within your frappe application folder.
+1. Delete the existing cypress folder within your frappe application folder.

-2. clone this repository in the apps/frappe directory
+2. Clone this repository in the apps/frappe directory

 ```bash
 $ git clone git@github.com:frappe/cypress-testsuite.git cypress

 ```

-3. create a cypress.json file within the frappe application directory, an example config for it would go as follows:
+3. Create a cypress.json file within the frappe application directory, an example config for it would go as follows:

 ```json